 HPEMM and HPMSM are critical components of Li-ion batteries and few sources of manganese are suitable for the sustainable and economic production of high-purity manganese products.
 As such, demand for high-purity manganese products is growing rapidly, fueled largely by the Li-ion and electric vehicle ("EV") markets.
-The Company is in discussions on technical collaboration with several parties, including battery, chemical and automobile manufacturers, with the intent to enter into memorandums of understanding ("MOU") for the eventual offtake of high purity manganese products from the Project.
-A detailed overview of the high purity manganese market can be found in section 6 of this MD&A.
+The Company has entered into five technical and commercial collaboration memorandums of understanding ("MOU") with consumers of high-purity manganese products, intended to result in the supply chain qualification of the Project's products and the eventual offtake of high-purity manganese products from the Project.
+The Company is also in active discussions and negotiations with several other parties, including battery, chemical and automobile manufacturers, with the intent to enter into additional MOUs.
+A detailed overview of the high-purity manganese market can be found in section 6 of this MD&A.

-The Company's wholly-owned subsidiary, Mangan Chvaletice s.r.o. ("Mangan") holds two licenses covering mineral exploration rights for the Chvaletice Manganese Project ("Licenses"), which are both valid until May 31, 2023.
-In 2018, Mangan was also issued the Preliminary Mining Permit, referred to by the Czech Ministry of Environment as the prior consent for the establishment of a Mining Lease District, which is valid until April 30, 2023.
+The Company's wholly-owned subsidiary, Mangan Chvaletice s.r.o. ("Mangan") holds two licenses covering mineral exploration rights for the Chvaletice Manganese Project ("Licenses"), which are both valid until May 31, 2026.
+On July 20, 2021, Mangan was also issued a new Preliminary Mining Permit, referred to by the Czech Ministry of Environment as the Prior Consent for the Establishment of a Mining Lease District, which is valid until May 31, 2026.
 The Preliminary Mining Permit represents one of the key steps towards final permitting for the Chvaletice Manganese Project, covers the areas included in the Licenses, and secures Mangan's exploration rights for the entire deposit.
-The establishment of the Mining Lease District, the application for the final Mining Permit, and applications for permits relating to the construction of infrastructure and operation of a processing facility required for the Chvaletice Manganese Project, must be submitted and approved prior to any commercial extraction and processing activities at the Chvaletice Manganese Project.
+The establishment of the Mining Lease District, the application for the Final Mining Permit, and applications for permits relating to the construction of infrastructure and operation of a processing facility required for the Chvaletice Manganese Project, must be submitted and approved prior to any commercial extraction and processing activities at the Project.

-The Company has experienced ongoing collaboration and support for the project at various levels of the Czech Government, who approved the Company's application for certain significant investment incentives in the form of investment tax credits on eligible project expenditures, and, in March 2020, issued a ruling under European Union's Natura 2000 which determined that the Chvaletice Manganese Project is not expected to adversely impact endangered and protected species habitat.
+The Company has experienced ongoing collaboration and support for the Project at various levels of the Czech Government, who approved the Company's application for certain significant investment incentives in the form of investment tax credits on eligible project expenditures, and in March 2020, issued a ruling under European Union's Natura 2000 which determined that the Project is not expected to adversely impact endangered and protected species habitat.

 The area of interest for the Chvaletice Manganese Project overlies several privately-owned land parcels with surface rights.
 To date, Mangan has received the consent to conduct exploration activities and to access the site from the landowners whose surface properties underlie the tailings.
-At present, Mangan does not hold surface rights to the Chvaletice Manganese Project area, which includes those parcels of land underlying and immediately surrounding the three tailings deposits which comprise the Chvaletice Manganese Project.
+At present, Mangan does not hold surface rights to the Chvaletice Manganese Project area, which includes those parcels of land underlying and immediately surrounding the three tailings deposits comprising the Chvaletice Manganese Project.

 The Company is currently negotiating the acquisition of the remaining surface rights, leases, rights of way, or other arrangements in additional areas where it intends to develop its operations, site facilities and infrastructure.
-There is no guarantee that areas needed for these activities and facilities will be secured.
+There is no assurance that areas needed for these activities and facilities will be secured.
 Mangan has, however, signed an option agreement giving it the right to acquire 100% of a company that owns a 19.94-hectare parcel of land intended to be the site of Mangan's ultra-high purity processing plant (section 6 of this MD&A).
 The Company also agreed to acquire rights to several additional strategic parcels of land, completing its land assembly for the proposed Chvaletice commercial plant.